snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 The Source to Image strategy - aka `s2i` proposes different strategies to build a project on OpenShift.
 During the previous hands on lab modules, we have used either the mode `Binary` or `Git` as the source of the project to be build by the `s2i` bash script of the image `redhat-openjdk-1.8`.

-During this module, you will use the `Pipeline` strategy where a `Jenkinsfilke` containing the build scenario will be created using `Groovy syntax` for Jenkins.
+During this module, you will use the `Pipeline` strategy where a `Jenkinsfile` containing the build scenario will be created using `Groovy syntax` for Jenkins.
 This file will be deployed on the platform as a new `BuildConfig` in order to ask that Jenkins creates a Job running within a `jnlp java client container` the scenario defined as `groovy` script.